-- You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
+- You can complain if you feel we have violated your rights by contacting us at: Kirsten Stallcup 2031 Poyntz Avenue Manhattan, KS 66502 - You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
 20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/. - We will not retaliate against you for filing a complaint.